Science Festival 2025

 -

-In this public lecture, learn how intelligence analysts use maths and big data to monitor populations, improve cybersecurity and biosecurity risks, and detect deception.
-Recommended for ages 16+.
+In this public lecture, learn how intelligence analysts use big data to monitor populations, improve cyber and biosecurity risks, and detect deception.
+Watch the recording now.

 -